 Jason shook his head, as if he were trying to wipe the memory of my snarl from his mind.
 When he looked back at me his eyes had cleared and he squared his shoulders, his resolve bolstering.
 I felt it then.
 His power was searching the wall I had erected between us, searching for a weak point.
 I knew he wouldn't find any, but I allowed him to try.
 I watched as each touch of power mingled for a moment with mine, combining them and making sparks of neon purple.
 They bouncing off the barrier and drifting out into the snow filled night.
 It was beautiful to look at, shimmering across the crisp snow that layered every surface, like purple diamonds.

-The air was frigid, the chill of the February night striking me to my core, sending shivers down my spine.
+The air was frigid, the chill of the March night striking me to my core, sending shivers down my spine.
 I was wearing only a white dress that hugged my body, showing every curve to its fullest.
-I had shaken off the cloak that I had been wearing over the dress, wanting Jason to see my body and see everything that he had left behind when he had turned his back on me.
+I shook off the cloak that I had been wearing over the dress, wanting Jason to see my body and see everything that he had left behind when he had turned his back on me.
 I shivered again but I refused the cloak as it was offered back to me by the man on my right hand side.
 He knew I wanted to punish Jason, knew that my body was a weapon, one that would cut Jason to his core better than any power ever could, but he also felt the need to protect me, even from the elements.

 I angled my body from him, giving him the perfect view of the curves of my body, my eyes on his face as he took it all in.
 I enjoyed the way his eyes widened as he took in my figure, the pain of carnal knowledge and the lack of it plain on his face.
 An evil, corrupted chuckle slipped past my lips as I held my hand out to the two men that flanked me.